What you'll get

 • There is no negative marking

-• Accounting concepts and principles
+• Understanding accounting concepts and principles

-• Double-entry accounting system
+• Mastering the double-entry accounting system

-• Adjusting entries and trial balance
+• Preparing adjusting entries and trial balances

-• Budgeting and forecasting
+• Developing budgeting and forecasting skills

-• Internal control and fraud prevention
+• Learning internal control measures and fraud prevention

-By the end of the course, students should be able to:
+By the end of the course, students will be able to:

 Course Content